-Ms. Cunliffe graduated with her BA in Psychology from Cedarville University, and went on to graduate summa cum laude from Regent University with her MA in Counseling.
-Ms. Cunliffe has since worked in a variety of settings, including residential treatment, acute inpatient, and outpatient.
+Ms. Carley graduated with her BA in Psychology from Cedarville University, and went on to graduate summa cum laude from Regent University with her MA in Counseling.
+Ms. Carley has since worked in a variety of settings, including residential treatment, acute inpatient, and outpatient.
 She specializes in treating patients with anxiety, depression, and PTSD using a combination of cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT) and eye movement desensitization and reprocessing (EMDR) therapy.
-Ms. Cunliffe enjoys working with clients of all ages, and specializes in adult and adolescent populations.
+Ms. Carley enjoys working with clients of all ages, and specializes in adult and adolescent populations.

-In her free time, Ms. Cunliffe enjoys hiking, reading, yoga, cooking, and gardening.
+In her free time, Ms. Carley enjoys hiking, reading, yoga, cooking, and gardening.

 Jessica Hilbert, PsyD